William Parry (spy): Death

 On 11 February 1585 Parry was expelled from Parliament.
 Parry was taken to the Tower of London and made a confession on 13 February.
 On 18 February his trial began in Westminster Hall.
-Perhaps in the hope of pardon, he pleaded guilty, but he subsequently declared his innocence, said that his confession was a tissue of falsehoods, and that Ptolomeo Galli, the Cardinal of Como, had never given any countenance to the murder.
-He was condemned to death by being hanged, drawn and quartered, and was executed on 2 March in Westminster Palace Yard.
+Perhaps in the hope of pardon, he pleaded guilty, but he subsequently declared his innocence, said that his confession was a tissue of falsehoods, and that Tolomeo Gallio, the former Archbishop of Manfredonia, had never given any countenance to the murder.
+He was condemned to death by being hanged, drawn and quartered, and was executed on 2 March 1585 in Westminster Palace Yard.
 On the scaffold, he again declared his innocence and appealed to the Queen for a more lenient treatment of her Catholic subjects.

 Claude de Courcelles, the secretary of the French ambassador in London, Michel de Castelnau, was alleged to have carried letters to Parry.
 This led to suspicion of the involvement of Mary, Queen of Scots.

 After Parry's death a work, published, probably, at the instance of the government, and entitled A true and plain Declaration of the Horrible Treasons practised by William Parry, charged him with various atrocious crimes.
-It also made remarks on his, birth and parentage.
+It also made remarks on his birth and parentage.